womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 2. Desktop (7,5%)
 3. Laptop (7%)

 Maybe you too were expecting to see the smartphone showing up as number one?
 With 4,5% the smartphone only comes sixth in the list but here’s the caveat: this ranking takes into account impact due to both manufacturing and use.
-While the smartphone has a negligible impact in terms of usage (it doesn’t need to be plugged to energy to function) it has the highest impact for manufacturing only.
+While the smartphone has a negligible impact in terms of usage (it doesn’t need to be plugged in to function) it has the highest impact for manufacturing only.

 ### What can we do as citizen?

-As citizens can adopt a digital sobriety approach: try to buy less equipment, and when we do we should go for something useful and long-lasting.
+As citizens we can adopt a digital sobriety approach: try to buy less equipment, and when we do, go for something useful and long-lasting.
 We should always ask ourself the question “Do I really need this equipment?” before buying another tech gadget.
-If the answer is yes, one can still choose a product with an eco-certification which takes into account both its ecological and the social costs.
+If the answer is yes, we can still choose a product with an eco-certification which takes into account both its ecological and social costs.
 The most commons eco-certifications for tech products are:

 - **TCO** Smartphones, tablets, computers, monitors, headphones, projectors
 - **EPEAT** Same as TCO + tv, printers, servers
 - **Blue Angel** Printers, Bureaucratic paper
 - **FSC** Recycled paper, coming from sustainable forests

-The main reason of changing our devices is that they become too slow, because software and applications are becoming heavier and heavier.
+The main reason why we buy new electronics is that, as software and applications are becoming heavier and heavier, our devices become too slow.
 As consumers we don’t have much agency on that, but as tech professionals we do.
 Which brings us to the next question.

 ### What can we do as IT professionals?